canvasxyz/canvas/docs/8-components.md

 # UI Components

-We provide React components that provide an additional layer of abstraction above session signers, for users to be able to log in/out of your application.
+We provide React components that provide an additional level of abstraction above session signers, for users to directly log in/out of your application.

 ## Adding the Auth Provider